 We anticipate students will graduate in four years.

 Does the Ph.D.
 Program offer spring admission?

-Given the structure of the curriculum, our program is designed for fall semester admission.
+Given the structure of the curriculum, our program is designed for fall semester admission only.

 How many students are typically enrolled in the Ph.D. program?

-Historically, each of our three Ph.D. tracks admit about 5 students.
+Historically, each of our three Ph.D. tracks has had 5 students per year.